Transportation in South Florida: Road transportation

 The Florida Highway Patrol is a law enforcement agency under the Florida Department of Highway Safety and Motor Vehicles with specific jurisdiction on the state's roads and highways.
 Miami-Dade is included in the Troop E jurisdiction, with Broward and Palm Beach counties being among Troop L jurisdiction.

 Toll roads and express lanes

 Several highways have a tolling system using SunPass and toll-by-plate open road tolling, with cash tolling being completely phased-out in 2014.
 Both the Dolphin and Airport Expressway have had an eastbound toll for years with westbound tolls implemented in November 2014.
 On November 15, 2014, the Miami-Dade Expressway Authority implemented their all-electronic open road tolling system on the Dolphin and Airport expressways.

-On the Dolphin, motorists are tolled as soon as they enter the highway from any ramp, so toll evasion can no longer take place by exiting before reaching a booth, as before.
+On the Dolphin Expressway, motorists are tolled as soon as they enter the highway from any ramp, so toll evasion can no longer take place by exiting before reaching a booth, as before.
 The increased tolling was not well received by motorists in its first few days.